Talking to friends and family about how your family was formed

-Depending on who makes up your family, now that Baby is here, you may not hear too many questions about where he came from unless you bring up the question of surrogacy yourselves.
+Depending on who makes up your family, now that Baby is here, you may not hear too many questions about where they came from unless you bring up the question of surrogacy yourselves.
 On the other hand, single parents and same-sex couples may find themselves answering questions about their little ones’ origins until long after their kids are adults.

 However, even for genetically related mom-and-dad couples who are parents through surrogacy, every once in a while, the question of what your fertility journey looked like may come up.
 And while questions about fertility and reproductive health can feel intrusive and uncomfortable, having an idea of how you’d like to respond ahead of time can help you to feel more in control of the situation.